railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 The `-l` is called a command flag or option.
 Many Unix commands have options.

-Unix commands also come with on-line manuals, called *manpages* (short for "manual pages").
+Many Unix commands also come with on-line manuals, called *manpages* (short for "manual pages").
 To view the manpage for the `ls` command, type

 ```text
 man ls
 ```

 You should see the manpage for `ls` appear on the screen.
 You can scroll through it by pressing `f` and `b`, and then press `q` to quit.